mozilla/DeepSpeech/README.website.md

 * Previous runs' logs will be saved to ~/.local/share/deepspeech_wer/
 * For debugging purpose, `~/.deepspeech_wer.err.log` and `~/.deepspeech_wer.out.log`
   will collect stderr/stdout
-* Expose those environment variables (please refer to util/website.py to have more details on each) (cron above does it):
+* Exposing those environment variables (please refer to util/website.py to have more details on each) (cron above does it):
  * ds_website_username
  * ds_website_privkey